A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

-where $\mathcal{H}^{B}$ is the binary cross-entropy loss.
-Furthermore, $\beta \in[0,1]$ is an acceleration factor defined as the ratio of samples with cluster labels $\genu$ different than the latent ones $\lat^u$, over the number of all generated samples $|\mathbf{\hat{X}}|$:

-We call it acceleration factor, because it imposes a greater $\loss_\mathbf{u}$ penalty to $\generator$ in case it generates too many samples with $\genu\neq\lat^u$.
-Its value is updated after each training batch has been processed, and gradually decreases as $\generator$ learns to synthesize samples with correct cluster labels.
-Recall that this requirement was set in Subsection \ref{ssec:trans} in order to render \ganname{} capable of predicting the cluster labels at the earliest stages of training.

-The last part of Eq.~\ref{eq:g-loss} concerns the penalization of $\generator$ when it synthesizes samples with class labels $\geny$ different than the respective latent ones $\lat^y$.
-We define it as follows:

-The above equation is similar to Eq.~\ref{eq:gu-loss}.
-However, here, we replace the variating factor $\beta$ with a fixed penalty value equal to 2.
-Therefore, if $\generator$ generates a sample with $\geny\neq\lat^y$, then it is penalized with a loss $\loss_\mathbf{y}$ that is two times heavier than the loss of any other discrete column.

-From the perspective of stability, both loss functions exhibit remarkable behavior.
-They converge pretty quickly, and they fluctuate infinitesimally afterwards.
-We conducted numerous experiments with dozens of datasets, and we indicatively illustrate four cases in Fig.~\ref{fig:loss}.
+where $\clfy=\clfqy(\genx)$ and $\clfu=\clfqu(\genx)$ respectively represent the class and cluster labels of the generated samples $\genx$, as they are predicted by the auxiliary classifiers $\clfqy$ and $\clfqu$.
+Eq.~\ref{eq:gy-loss} applies a twofold penalization to $\generator$, namely, the generation of samples with classes $\geny$ that are: i) different than the respective latent ones $\lat^y$, and/or ii) do not agree with the judgement of $\clfqy$.
+In the same spirit, Eq. \ref{eq:gu-loss} penalizes the creation of samples with incorrect and unrealistic cluster labels.

+The parameter $\lambda_Q\in [0,1]$ is used to regulate the weight of the classifiers' predictions.
+For $\lambda_Q=0$, the predictions of $\clfqy$ and $\clfqu$ are essentially ignored and the loss function of $\generator$ is reduced to that of ctGAN.
+Here we initially assign it a very small value (e.g. $\lambda_Q=10^{-2}$) and we keep it fixed for a warm-up period of 20 epochs, so that $\generator$ learns to generate meaningful data instances.
+After this period , $\lambda_Q$ progressively increases at a rate of $2\%$ per epoch until it reaches a maximum allowed value of $1$.

-The joint introduction of the two losses $\loss_\mathbf{u}$ and $\loss_\mathbf{y}$ forces \ganname{} to learn not simply to produce class-specific samples, but, also, to place these samples within appropriate clusters.
-Apparently, this approach leads to the synthesis of much more realistic data.
+The joint introduction of $\loss_\mathbf{u}$ and $\loss_\mathbf{y}$ forces \ganname{} to learn not simply to produce class-specific samples, but, also, to place these samples within appropriate clusters.
+This approach leads to the synthesis of more realistic data.
 We clarify the term ``appropriate cluster'' in the next subsection.

+From the perspective of stability, $\loss_\critic$ and $\loss_\generator$ exhibit remarkable behavior.
+After convergence they fluctuate infinitesimally afterwards.
+We indicatively illustrate two datasets in Fig.~\ref{fig:loss}.